Christine Holgate: Toll

-In May 2021, Holgate was appointed CEO of Toll Global Express.
+In May 2021, Holgate was appointed CEO of Team Global Express.

 Other roles and memberships

-Holgate is or was an inaugural chair of the board of the Australia-ASEAN Council.
+Holgate is or was an inaugural chair of the board of the Australia–ASEAN Council.
 She was one of 20 business leaders invited to the 2014 G20 Brisbane summit.

 As of 2024 Holgate is a board member of the Collingwood Football Club.

 Awards and recognition

 In 2011, Holgate won a Chief Executive Women scholarship and attended the Women's Leadership Forum at the Harvard Business School.

 In 2015, Holgate won the "Women in Leadership" award at the Australian Growth Company Awards.

 In October 2015, Holgate was named one of the "100 Women of Influence" in Australia by the Australian Financial Review.

 In November 2015, Holgate was awarded "Australian CEO of the Year" by The CEO Magazine, the first woman to win the award.
 In 2016, Holgate was runner-up in the Australian CEO of the Year award.

 In 2019, Holgate received the Sir Charles McGrath award from the Australian Marketing Institute.

+She was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of her "significant service to business through a range of executive roles".